opensciencegrid/topology/README.md

 -   `virtual-organizations/` contains information about Virtual Organizations (VOs).
     Each VO has its own file, named `<VO>.yaml`.
-In addition, there is a file containing information about "reporting groups" called
-    `REPORTING_GROUPS.yaml`.
+    Additionally, each VO has a file that contains information about WLCG metric reporting groups called `REPORTING_GROUPS.yaml`.

 -   `topology/` contains information about the topology of the resources that OSG sites provide.